pkivolowitz/CSC3510-S-2024/projects/p1/README.md

 ### From the keyboard

 If you simply run the program, it will read your keystrokes.
-When you hit enter, the line you typed will be written back to you.
+Nothing will be output to you.
+When you hit enter, the line you typed will be written back.

 Execution stops when you:

 a) hit ^c (control C) - this sends a signal to the receiving process